Skip to content

 Atkins likely will face off against McQuinn for the Democratic nomination of the 81st District seat in June of 2025, prior to the general election in November.
 McQuinn earned more than 80% of the vote to claim the Democratic nomination in 2023 against challenger Terrence Walker and faced no Republican challenger during that year’s general election.

 McQuinn first was elected in 2009 to represent Virginia’s 70th District, which covered parts of Richmond, Henrico, and Chesterfield before the state’s redistricting process in 2021 created a new 81st District seat.
-She served as the chair of the House’s Education Committee last year and proposed a bill that led to the establishment of a commission to study the history of state universities uprooting Black communities.
+During the 2024 session, she proposed a bill that led to the establishment of a commission to study the history of state universities uprooting Black communities.

 A native of Eastern Henrico, McQuinn previously served on the Richmond City School Board before her tenure in the Virginia House.